jm961/DevPath/src/pages/privacy.md

 - age or birthday
 - username

 Available options may change as the Services evolve.
-For questions about viewing or updating your information, email us at jeanmicheleid@gmail.com.
+For questions about viewing or updating your information, email us at contact@devpath.sh.

 Under California Civil Code Sections 1798.83–1798.84, California residents may request a notice identifying the categories of Personal Information we share with affiliates and/or third parties for marketing and the relevant contact information for those entities.
-To request this notice, email jeanmicheleid@gmail.com.
+To request this notice, email contact@devpath.sh.

 ## What choices do I have?

 You can choose not to provide information, but some data may be required to register or use certain features.

 You may add, update, or delete information as described above.
 We may retain copies of earlier versions in our records.
-You may request deletion of your account by contacting jeanmicheleid@gmail.com; we will disassociate your email address and Twitter account from content or other information you provided.
+You may request deletion of your account by contacting contact@devpath.sh; we will disassociate your email address and Twitter account from content or other information you provided.
 Some information may remain in our records after deletion.
 We may use aggregated data derived from your Personal Information after you update or delete it, but not in a way that identifies you personally.

 ## What if I have questions about this policy?

-If you have questions or concerns about these practices, email a detailed message to jeanmicheleid@gmail.com and we’ll work to resolve them.
+If you have questions or concerns about these practices, email a detailed message to contact@devpath.sh and we’ll work to resolve them.